IBMDeveloperUK/Minishift101/workshop/Lab0/README.md

 -- Exporting of OpenShift images is occuring in background process with pid 5703.
 ```

-*Note that both your console address and your pid will be different.*
+*NOTE: Both your console address and your pid will be different.*

 # Further cluster configurations